klapacz/manotes/taskell.md

 ## To Do

 - Add eslint - plugins: astro, react, react-query
-- Extract the Title node to get content
+- Extract the first hedding to get documentTitle

 ## Doing